jmrozanec/trino-teradata-connector/README.md

 Contributions are welcome!
 You can contribute by
  * starring this repo!
  * requesting or adding new features.
- * enhancing existing code: ex.: provide more accurate description cases
+ * enhancing existing code or documentation.
- * testing
- * enhancing documentation
+ * testing.
- * bringing suggestions and reporting bugs
+ * bringing suggestions and reporting bugs.
  * spreading the word / telling us how you use it!